fohebert/corset_pipeline/README.md

-# corset_pipeline
+# Assembly Pipeline from Illumina paired-end data
-Pipeline used to produce a de novo transcriptome from different RNA-seq libraries
+*This pipline uses raw read files to trim and assemble RNA-seq data, while correcting for redundancy in the dataset*

 *** VERY IMPORTANT ***
 Raw read files have to conform to a very specific name format, but you can change